 - One of Deak's mooks does this in John Woo's Broken Arrow, due to one of his arms being all shot to hell.

-- Shows up in the controversial Errol Flynn WWII film Objective Burma, perhaps the only America Wins the War film made by an Australian.
+- Shows up in the controversial Errol Flynn WWII film Objective Burma, perhaps the only America Won World War II film made by an Australian.
 A number of WWII-era films compound this by showing both American and Japanese soldiers using this trope even though Japanese grenades operated in a different manner from American and British grenades (after a safety pin was removed, the grenade was struck on a hard surface to prime)

 - Martin Short's character in Three Fugitives does this during the bank robbery.
 In the process, he rips his pantyhose mask.